alokhom/cassandra-statefulset-to-k8ssandra-migration/backup-statefulset/ReadME.md

 4. Add the cronJob for the backup.
-Ensure it in the right namespace where the configmap is and statefulset. see file in the folder backup-statefulset/backup_CronJob.yaml
+Ensure it in the right namespace where the configmap is and statefulset. see file in this folder backup_CronJob.yaml

 5. Checklist.